-When you first go to work in Australia, there are plenty of things that will be different from what you were used to back home.
-When visiting another country, the most obvious thing that is going to be different is the language.
+When you first go to work in Australia, plenty of things will be different from what you were used to back home.
+When visiting another country, the most obvious thing that will be different is the language.
 Everyone knows English, but they often have jargon or slang words or expressions that they use that will seem a little odd to you at first.

-There are some subtle differences in the way they talk compared with the rest of the world.
-For example, if something is expensive, then it's 'dear.'
-If someone is beautiful or handsome, then they're 'bonza' but if they're not so attractive, then you might hear them address it as a bit of all right.'
+There are some subtle differences in how they talk compared with the rest of the world.
+For example, if something is expensive, it’s ‘dear.’
+If someone is beautiful or handsome, they’re ‘bonza’, but if they’re not so attractive, you might hear them address it as a bit of all right.’

 Workplace culture is drastically different in Australia from what most people are used to back home too!
 Work ethic is essential, and they value a skill set rather than a formal education as much as an American company would expect.

 The Australian workplace also tends to be more relaxed than working in America.
-For instance, it's important to remember that Aussie companies often value those who work hard and have the ability to get things done over someone with a professional resume.
+For instance, it’s important to remember that Aussie companies often value those who work hard and can get things done over someone with a professional resume.

-That doesn't mean you have to show up and do your job without putting any effort in, but they expect you should be willing to put some hard yakka into whatever tasks you're working on.
-In the meanwhile explore how to overcome your business challenges with translation.
+That doesn’t mean you have to show up and do your job without effort, but they expect you to be willing to put some hard yakka into whatever tasks you’re working on.

 What makes Australian business culture unique?